 We mentioned the Virungas before and if volcano vistas are what you are after, on the Ugandan side, Lake Mutanda will be your favourite.
 It has far fewer lodges than Bunyonyi, what gives it a more raw, natural feel.
 A cultivated swamp on its eastern side is a pretty sight as well.

 HINT: If you choose the shortest way from Kisoro Town, the biggest island will block most of your lake views.
 Better go to Gahiza Island Retreat on Punishment Island (pictured) in the south of the lake to be close to the volcanoes, or make it to the northern shores for a complete panorama.
+Our Parks Reunited itinerary covers it all.

 5. Lake Kayumbu